 Our work together helped them realize that they had several good choices for retirement.
 We continue to meet frequently and work on different areas that need help.
 Recently we helped them refinance a mortgage and assisted their adult son in a strategy to lower the interest rates on his outstanding student loans.

 The couple is on track to retire when they originally wanted, however, their life is a little different than they originally planned.
 Because they had started saving for retirement early in their careers and a had good financial plan, the late-in-life curveball was not devastating.
 We continue to make adjustments to both their financial plan and investments as their life changes.
-Lucas Capital acts as their family CFO and frequently helps them and their children stay on track and avoid financial mistakes.
+Lucas Capital in central New Jersey acts as their family CFO and frequently helps them and their children stay on track and avoid financial mistakes.